Special Services during Covid-19

 Many non-profits and charities will have Disaster Recovery Plans in place; very few are likely to have Coronavirus Plans.

-· Weighing the pros and cons of shutting down programming, cancelling events, and accommodating human resource requirements will need to be accomplished quickly and the changes implemented with efficiency.
+Weighing the pros and cons of responding to changing lock-down requirements with implications for programming, events, and accommodating human resource requirements needs to be accomplished quickly and the changes implemented with efficiency.

-Assessing the overall business implications and continuing viability will need to be a regularly scheduled activity.
+Assessing the overall business implications and continuing viability must be to be a regularly scheduled activity.

 OgdenPost, with its many years of expertise in business and operational management and a focus on strategic decision-making, is here to serve.
 Wanting to support our non-profit community as much as possible we are making a portion of our services pro bono.
 This offer will be limited to a small number of clients based on our own internal capacities.

 Contact us today to learn more about our services and how we might help your organization stay ahead and steer a course forward.